 Powassan virus is spread to people by the bite of an infected tick.
 Although considered rare, the number of reported cases of people sick from Powassan virus has increased in recent years.
 People with severe Powassan disease often require hospitalisation for support with breathing and swelling in and around the brain.

-The Native Antigen Company have prepared recombinant Powassan NS1 antigen in our mammalian expression system to facilitate development of assays to detect infection with this virus.
+At The Native Antigen Company, we prepare recombinant Powassan NS1 antigen in our mammalian expression system to facilitate development of assays for viral detection

 Powassan Virus Background